Gandhi Jayanti: 5 places in Kolkata linked with Mahatma Gandhi you should know about

 Following communal killings on Direct Action Day in August 1946 in Calcutta in the name of religion, and the Noakhali Riots in Bengal in October 1946, nationalist leaders gathered in the city in May 1947 to discuss the future of India.

-Gandhi returned to Calcutta on August 9, 1947 with the intent to travel to Noakhali, but was persuaded by Hussein S Suhrawardy to stay with him at Hyderi Manzil.
+Gandhi returned to Calcutta on August 9, 1947 with the intent to travel to Noakhali, but was persuaded by Hussein S Suhrawardy and others to stay back in Calcutta, and Hyderi Manzil became Gandhi’s last known address in the city.

 Also Read | Gandhiji never left us, we left him.
 He is with us, but are we with him?